Chapter 742-2 Board of Trustees

 (6) The independent elections administrator will make the final determination of the validity of all ballots, count the ballots and announce and certify the results of the election to the board of trustees not later than the last Wednesday in May following the date that the ballots were mailed to eligible members.

 (1) The election may be conducted by paper ballots, through electronic or other alternate methods, such as telephone voting, or a combination thereof, as determined by the board of trustees from time to time.

 (2) The first vote cast will be the controlling vote.

 (3) The counting of the ballots shall be conducted by an independent elections administrator or the secretary of state, as the case may be, and may be subject to additional rules that are established by the independent elections administrator.

 (G) Uncontested election.
-In the event of an uncontested election for a particular position for either the "employee member" or the "retirant member," no ballots will be mailed and the board will declare the sole candidate of that position as the winner of OP& F's board of trustees for a term of four years commencing on the first Monday in June of the year of the election and ending four years later on the date that immediately precedes the first Monday in June.
+As authorized by section 742.041 of the Revised Code, in the event of an uncontested election for a particular position for either the "employee member" or the "retirant member," no ballots will be mailed and the board will declare the sole candidate of that position as the winner of OP&F's board of trustees for a term of four years commencing on the first Monday in June of the year of the election .

 (1) If a vacancy occurs in the term of an employee member or retirant member of the board, the board of trustees shall declare the seat vacant and establish a schedule to nominate, interview and select a successor.

 (2) Candidates shall qualify under the same eligibility requirements as the predecessor in office.